Strategies for Providing Trauma Informed Support During and After Perinatal Loss

 Modality

-The training will be offered virtually from 8:00 am – 12:30 pm on each of the training dates.
+The training will be offered virtually as a half day on each of the training dates.
 Workshop includes educational training, panel discussion, and a Q&A session.

 Cost